-Overview: With forested mountains to the east, the ocean to the west and the mighty Rogue River to the north, Gold Beach is in an invigorating setting on southern Oregon's rugged coast.
+With forested mountains to the east, the Pacific to the west and the mighty Rogue River to the north, Gold Beach is in a gorgeous setting on Oregon's rugged southern coast.
 It started out as a placer gold mining encampment but today is popular with fishermen, outdoor lovers and retirees.

 Not a lot happens in this coastal hamlet, and that seems to be fine with locals.
 The beach is seven miles long and runs the entire length of town.
 It is wild and clean, with crabbing, steelhead fishing and clamming popular pastimes.
 The city hides glass floats along the sand each February through April, and beach combing for them fills many a day.
 The downtown has artists, studios and galleries, and restaurants serve locally caught salmon, halibut and crab.
 The Ellensburg Theater Company offers a handful of productions per year, and museums such as the Curry County Museum and the Cape Blanco Lighthouse detail area history.
 Motorboats run tours up the Rogue River, and easy to difficult hiking trails are dotted along the mountains and river.

 Homes come in all shapes and sizes and are located in town, along the river and in the hills.
 Turtle Rock is a cute little cottage community on the beach.
 The Gold Beach Brew and Art Fest includes a classic car show, and the annual Festival of Quilts attracts craft lovers.
 Most stores are locally owned.

 Cost of Living: 1% above the national average

 Climate: Gold Beach sees little snow but receives, on average, 80 inches of rain per year.
 Most of it comes during the fall, winter and spring.
 Summer temperatures are in the 50s and 60s, and and winter temperatures are in the 40s and 50s.
 Skies are often overcast, and the wind is often blowing.